Hexatona/AITTSMaker/readme.txt

 1)  Install miniconda, and run it

-2) create conda env to use, and run it
+2) create conda env to use, and run it  [IMPORTANT NOTE:  If 3.9 no longer works, try 3.10, and if that doesn't, try 3.11.
+Might be system dependent?]

 conda create --name coquitts python=3.9